Skip to Content

 See my full Wynn Buffet review, along with more images.

-1b.
-Bacchanal Buffet at Caesars Palace
+1. Bacchanal Buffet at Caesars Palace

-Fresh off of a multi-million dollar renovation project, Bacchanal is back and better than ever.
-Comprised of 9 separate kitchens, culinary influences include Asian, Mediterranian, American, and more.
+Comprised of 9 separate kitchens, culinary influences include Asian, French, Mediterranian, American, and more.

 Exterior of the Bacchanal Buffet which is constructed of real, and glass bricks, giving it almost an icy appearance